Feedback and grades should be released to all students per assignment, four working weeks after the due date.

 Enter a reason for turning off anonymous marking for the selected student.
 The term 'late submission' will suffice.
-Use the Submit button to confirm.
+Use the Reveal button to confirm.

 The name will show in the Turnitin inbox.

-For each student whose submission has been deanonymised, if the student has an agreed extension and their submission date falls within the boundaries of that extension period then the grade originally awarded by the first marker and internal moderator remains in place.
-If the student does not have an agreed extension, or if the work was granted an extension and was submitted outside of the agreed extension period then, depending on how late the work was submitted, the grade will need to be capped prior to being released to the student in line with University policy - see the Staff Handbook for more details about how to handle late submissions.
+For each student whose anonymity has been lifted, if the student has an agreed extension and their submission date falls within the boundaries of that extension period, then the grade originally awarded by the first marker and internal moderator remains in place.
+If the student does not have an agreed extension, or if the work was granted an extension and was submitted outside of the agreed extension period then, depending on how late the work was submitted, the grade will need to be capped prior to being released to the student in line with University policy - see the Staff Handbook (link below) for more details about how to handle late submissions.
 For each student deemed to have submitted late, return to the Feedback Studio view and overwrite the grade value appropriately.

 Please refer to the earlier section of this guide 'Giving feedback and grades to students in Turnitin' for step by step guidance on applying grades and for details of the score to letter grade conversion.

-It is important to ensure that the Turnitin Post date is set correctly.
+It is important to ensure that the Turnitin feedback release date is set correctly.
 This setting governs when the anonymity rules are lifted, allowing the grades to be shown in the grade centre next to the relevant student.
 It also permits students to view their feedback within Turnitin Feedback Studio.

 Navigate to the Submit your work area and locate the Turnitin Assignment.